petrzivny/symfony-react-skeleton/README.md

    - [x] Pipeline expects self-hosted GitHub runner(s).
 [See](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners) for more information.
 5. DevOps: CD
    - [x] Helm kubernetes deploy manifests prepared to deploy your app in any kubernetes environment.
    - [x] Platform agnostic.
-As long as there is a Kubernetes you can use simple config files in `.deploy` dir to deploy to your environment.
+As long as there is a Kubernetes you can use simple config files in `.deploy/helm` dir to deploy to your environment.
    - [x] Separate pods for nginx and php for better scalability (_best-practice_ 👍).
    - [x] Both nginx and php pods have readiness probes.
    - [x] Both nginx and php pods have liveness probes.